rsheehy23/Analytics-Portfolio/README.md

 - Git and GitHub for version control

 **Biggest Takeaways:**
-- Domain knowledge matters - those external credit scores were gold
+- Domain knowledge matters - those external credit scores were very helpful
 - When your data is imbalanced, you need different metrics like AUC instead of accuracy
 - Sometimes simpler models (logistic regression) are better than complex ones when you need to explain your decisions